CDMCH/gym-fetch-stack/README.md

 (Modified from [OpenAI Robotics Gym Environments](https://github.com/openai/gym/tree/master/gym/envs/robotics))
 ![](/media/stack4.png)

+These environments are made for use with [DDPG with Curiosity Driven Exploration and Multi-Criteria Hindsight Experience Replay](https://github.com/CDMCH/ddpg-with-curiosity-and-multi-criteria-her)

 ### Setup
 (You need a Mujoco License.
-Follow the instructions from OpenAI gym.)
+Follow the instructions to set up Mujoco [here](https://github.com/openai/mujoco-py).)

 In the gym_fetch_stack root dir, use
 ```